Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 To install a wasm module in a canister, we call `install_code`.
 Only _controllers_ of a canister can call this function.

 We need to provide a wasm module install arguments as `[Nat8]` arrays.
-We also pick a [mode](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html#reinstall-and-upgrade) to indicate whether we freshly installing or [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html) the canister.
+We also pick a [mode](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html#reinstall-and-upgrade) to indicate whether we are freshly installing or [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html) the canister.
 And finally, we provide the _canister id_ (principal) that we want to install code into.

 ```motoko
 install_code : shared {